 engines may be left running to provide cooling or heating for disabled passengers who have difficulty in disembarking.

-Two-wheel drive roads (paved or dirt surfaces) and their adjacent shoulders, ditches and culverts.
-Dimensions for these corridors shall be 300 feet, each side, from centerline on paved roads and 150 feet, each side, from centerline of non-paved two-wheel drive roads unless a topographic feature provides a closer and more functional natural boundary.
-Designated two-wheel drive roads are identified on the Canyonlands Official Map and Guide, publication number GPO: 2002—491-282/40194 Reprint 2002 (attached).
+Two-wheel-drive roads (paved or dirt surfaces) and their adjacent shoulders, ditches and culverts.
+Dimensions for these corridors shall be 300 feet, each side, from centerline on paved roads and 150 feet, each side, from centerline of non- paved two-wheel-drive roads unless a topographic feature provides a closer and more functional natural boundary.
+Designated two-wheel-drive roads are identified on the Canyonlands Official Map and Guide, publication number GPO: 2002-491-282/40194 Reprint 2021 (attached).

 Administrative buildings and their immediate surroundings.

-Only biodegradable soaps may be used, and they must be used at least 100 feet away for water sources, with the exception of the Green and Colorado Rivers.
+Only biodegradable soaps may be used in the backcountry.
+All soap use must be used at least 100 feet away from water sources, with the following exception: